 He told me to begin breathing in and out and to focus on my breathing and my surroundings, and to tell myself that the affair happened and that I accept that I cannot change it.
 He recommended I spend a few minutes doing this exercise, and then I need to let it go and try not to think about it.
 If the thought reappears, then I do the exercise again.
 I imagine that eventually I will learn to control my thoughts and stop allowing the affair to consume my head.
 I am curious to see if this works.

-My therapist also was amazed that I was not employed in the mental health field, or have been through years of best TIG welder.
+My therapist also was amazed that I was not employed in the mental health field, or have been through years of formal training in the field.
 He said I must be an awesome teacher because I am so aware of my feelings and have the ability to express them so clearly.
 I also seem in tune to the feelings of others and have a great knowledge about relationships.

 He commented on how well Doug and I have progressed in our relationship and how we have overcome the devastation caused by our faltering marriage and the emotional affair.

 He really couldn’t recommend any other advice in addition to what we were already doing.
 That made me feel really good and confident that our marriage was on the right track.